Pints, Pounds, & Pâté

 That said, you will probably want to check out What to Wear in London for some tips on staying dry, as a tourist, along with What to Do in London When It Rains.

-First Trip to England: The inevitable tea
+The inevitable afternoon tea

 First Trip to London Tips and Advice

-Of course "tea" isn't just about the beverage (stock)
+Of course "tea" isn't just about the beverage

 "Tea" is one of the ways the English shake off the cold - the drink itself is endlessly being poured and offered, and it often comes with food!
 Just to confuse things, slightly, some people in England use the word "tea" to refer to "dinner."
 You likely won't run across this much, especially in touristy areas, but if you're preparing for your trip with some British tv watching, it can get confusing!